-So we really, really want to see a design refresh for the iPhone SE 4.
-This shouldn’t be hard for Apple – it has plenty of phones with a more modern design that it can copy after all.
+So, we really, really want to see a design refresh for the iPhone SE 4.
+This shouldn’t be hard for Apple – it has plenty of phones with more modern designs that it can copy.
 The good news is that signs suggest Apple might actually do this.

 2. More starting storage

-The iPhone SE 3 has a starting capacity of just 64GB, which in 2022 is frankly not enough, especially given its mid-range price and lack of a microSD card slot.
+The iPhone SE 3 has a starting capacity of just 64GB, which, in 2023, is frankly not enough, especially given its mid-range price and lack of a microSD card slot.

-So for the iPhone SE 4 we want to see 128GB be the starting size – and for that to happen without a price jump.
+So, for the iPhone SE 4, we want to see 128GB as the starting size – and for that to happen without a price jump.